 To make the English sentence sound more natural, sometimes you have to change the verb tense.
 For example you might read 入 as enter or enters or entered depending on how it fits the sentence.
 This should come instantly, as it is a part of your English intuition, not Japanese.

 Remember, you are not trying to learn the Japanese keywords together with the kanji in Kanji Kingdom.
 The Japanese keywords are to help give you a boost several months later on when you are reviewing Kanji Kingdom cards and learning Japanese words sentences/grammar with those kanji in other materials.

 Want to give it a try first before buying?

 Anyone who wants to learn or improve their kanji.
 It can be used alone or together with any other system.

 When should you do this in your studying?

-The total of the stages will cover all the standard kanji you need to know to become fluent in Japanese.
-There are 8 standard stages and 1 special final stage of the rarer kanji.
+2300 cards that will cover all the standard kanji you need to know to become fluent in Japanese.

 No more excuses about why you can’t learn kanji.
 Let the new battle begin.